 The other day I gave a talk to my residents on Investing 101.
-Before I could talk about investing, we had to discuss some basics of personal finance, including budgeting and preventing large lifestyle inflation after finishing training.
+Before I could talk about investing, we had to discuss some personal finance basics, including budgeting and preventing large lifestyle inflation after finishing training.
 One of the most important questions that we covered was answering the question, “how much should I be saving“?

 The Big Picture